-3. Income Taxes.
-We adopted the provisions of FIN 48, Accounting for Uncertainty in Income Taxes, on January 1, 2007.
+4. Income Taxes.
+We adopted the provisions of FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes: an interpretation of FASB Statement No. 109 ("FIN 48"), on January 1, 2007.
 Previously, we had accounted for tax contingencies in accordance with Statement of Financial Accounting Standards No. 5, Accounting for Contingencies.
 As required by FIN 48, we recognize the financial statement benefit of a tax position only after determining that the relevant tax authority would more likely than not sustain the position following an audit.
 For tax positions meeting the more-likely-than-not threshold, the amount recognized in the financial statements is the largest benefit that has a greater than 50 percent likelihood of being realized upon ultimate settlement with the relevant tax authority.
 At the adoption date, we applied FIN 48 to all tax positions for which the statute of limitations remained open.
 As a result of the implementation of FIN 48, we were not required to recognize an increase or a decrease in the liability for unrecognized tax benefits as of January 1, 2007.